AND YOUR HEALTH

 I know this goes against the mainstream and the holistic medical thinking today, so this article explains why the bodies today are too exhausted and too sick to benefit much from vigorous exercise.

-Exercise and nutritional balancing.
-This article focuses on the way exercise is used in nutritional balancing science.
-It is different from the way it is suggested by some other health authorities.
+Exercise and the development program.
+This article focuses on the way to use exercise as part of the development program.
+This is quite different from the way most other health authorities view exercise.

 1. Everyone needs some physical activity.
 This should be obvious, but it is not obvious to some people who lead busy lives, or who are very tired, for example, or just not in good physical condition.
 Exercise is helpful for all parts of the body.